 While it may seem like all students drink, on any given night, many students choose to go out without drinking.
-According to the 2015 Princeton University Student Health Behavior and Attitudes Survey, the following are the most common reasons for not drinking cited by Princeton students:
+The following are the most common reasons for not drinking cited by Princeton undergraduates in surveys and anecdotally:

 - Don’t need to drink to have a good time.
 Students have fun without drinking in a variety of ways-- whether at the Street or not.
 Alcohol shouldn't become the only signal for “it’s time to have fun.”

 - Not wanting alcohol to affect schoolwork.
 A night of hard drinking can have effects for 3-5 days later, which could influence your performance throughout the week.
 It can be particularly hard to get quality work done on Sunday after a weekend full of drinking.

 - Simply don't feel like it.
 Even if you drink regularly, it’s healthy to choose not to drink on occasion.

 - Athletic competitions.
 Many athletes choose not to drink close to competition, or may have mandatory dry seasons, because of the negative effects of alcohol on athletic performance.